- Explore the stunning Galapagos Islands!

-This morning after breakfast we will head back to the international airport in Quito and fly to the island of Baltra in the Galapagos.
-From the airport,we travel about one hour to Puerto Ayora where we board our speed boat to the island of Isabela that will depend on the conditions of the ocean: we can leave direct from Baltra (2-4 hours and lunch on a speedboat) or we can leave from Puerto Ayora (4-7 hours total transit time with Lunch at a restaurant).
+This morning after breakfast we will head to the international airport in Quito and fly to the island of Baltra in the Galapagos.
+From the airport,we travel about one hour to Puerto Ayora where we board our speed boat to the island of Isabela that will depend on the conditions of the ocean: we can leave direct from Baltra (2-4 hours and lunch on a speedboat) or we can leave from Puerto Ayora on a bus (4-7 hours total transit time with Lunch at a restaurant).
 Either way, upon arrival on Isabela, we will check into our hotel and head to the Flamingo Lagoon to enjoy the local, phenomenal bird life and an amazing sunset.
-We will cap off our day with a wonderful dinner and your guides will share the plan for the next day.
+We will cap off our day with wonderful Ecuadorean cuisine.

 This morning after a hearty breakfast, your guide will give you a thorough brief on the art of snorkeling.
 We will head to the Concha Perla Lagoon for the entire morning and then have lunch before crossing a channel to the nearby Islote Tintoreras.
 At Tintoreras, we will have the opportunity to snorkel and swim with penguins, sea lions, marine iguanas and colorful, tropical fish.
 We will also enjoy the amazing beaches Isabela has to offer.
 When we are done, we will head back to our hotel for showers, free time and dinner.